UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 published: true
 ---

 Grunt is a very flexible build tool, or task runner, for Node.js.
-Some common uses for Grunt include:
+Some common uses of Grunt are:

-  - Building and minifying Less/Sass
+- Concatonating and minifying javascript source files into a singule distribution file.
+- Compiling less or sass assets into CSS for production
 - Compiling Coffeescript
-  - Minifying Javascript assets
-  - Running test suites or JS Hint

-Updating this from prose.io.
-I promise to start writing real content very soon.
+- Custom project build tasks

+Read Grunt's [Getting Started](http://gruntjs.com/getting-started) guide to learn how to install and get up and running with Grunt.

 ## A note on asynchronous grunt tasks ##